dragnilar/DankMemerConsole/README.md

 7) IF you are using the keyboard method with the text box, you can click buttons that the bot shows using the "click" command.
 To click a button other than the first one, enter click 2, 3, 4, etc.

+  a) Note that if you enter just "click", the program will attempt to click the first button in the most recent message in the current Discord channel.
+  b) If you enter "click 0 or click 1", you will be esentially doing the same as what is noted in a).
+  c) If you enter click with a button number that doesn't exist in a message (I.E. click 591925 3), the app will click the last available button.

 8) If a button is not in the first message at the bottom of the message list, you need to enter the index of the message starting from the bottom (I.E. If the message is the second one up from the bottom in the chat, to click the first button in it, enter Click 1 2).

 9) When you use one of the "grind" commands for Dank Memer, you'll see the button for it light up red, indicating it is on cooldown.
 Once the cooldown expires, it will return to its normal state, indicating the cooldown has ended.